uviclibraries/vr-360tours/activity-marzipano.md

 # Marzipano 360 Tour Activity

 If you have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
-Here is a sample [Marzipano tour of the DSC LINK BROKEN](https://www.youtube.com/watch?v=Ag1o3koTLWM){:target="_blank"}.
+Here is a sample [Marzipano tour of the DSC](https://studentweb.uvic.ca/~dreid820/marzipano/){:target="_blank"}.
 Have fun!

 Note: Marzipano tours are based on HTML and javascript files and require a web hosting service to publish and view